omgitsmoe/SciMarkdown/test_complete.md

    To have a line break without a paragraph, you will need to end the line with a \
    Note that this line is separate, but within the same paragraph.
    (This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)

+%% uncommenting this will be an error since a blank line would now contain whitespace
+%%
    Should be sep paragraph

 %% asterisk (\*) removed from list item starters